afidd/Semi-Markov/doc/manual/background.rst

 symptoms appearing at day :math:`k` given that the patient had not displayed symptoms at any previous visit.
-As time goes on, patients who have already developed symptoms effectively reduce the pool of patients in the study who still in a state where they might first present symptoms on day :math:`k`.
+As time goes on, patients who have already developed symptoms effectively reduce the pool of patients in the study who are still in a state where they might first present symptoms on day :math:`k`.
 This is the origin of the term in the denominator.

 .. _latent_period_hazard:

 .. figure:: images/Stocks_hazard.*
-   :scale: 50%
+   :width: 500 px
    :align: center

    Figure 2.
 Estimated hazards of latent periods for measles in